tmtsoftware/csw-prototype/project/README.md

 CSW Sbt Build
 =============

-The top level sbt build is defined in the Csw class.
-This is a multi-project build, so each subproject is defined in its own scala trait and referenced in the main or dependent builds.
+This is a multi-project build with the following subprojects.
-Note that a build trait extends the traits of any other builds that it depends on.

-* Csw - top level build
+* csw - top level build
-* Cs - top level build for the Configuration Service subproject
+* cs - top level build for the Configuration Service subproject
-* Cmd - top level build for the Command Service subproject
+* cmd - top level build for the Command Service subproject
-* Settings - defines global settings used in all build files
-* Test - defines an example standalone test application based on the Akka microkernel
+* test-app, test-client - defines an example standalone test application amd client based on the Akka microkernel
-* build.properties - defines the sbt version